CharlesGueunet/vimmic/README.md

 ![Vimmic quantum](https://github.com/CharlesGueunet/vimmic/blob/dev/extra/Vimmic_quantum.png?raw=true)
-The configuration using true-colors colorscheme as explained in the sample *.vimrc.preconf* and *.vimrc.postconf* of the extra folder.
+The configuration using true-colors colorscheme as explained in the sample *.vimrc.preconf* and *.vimrc.postconf* of the extra/ folder.
 Here, we see on the left the Nerd Tree with the project files, the Undo Tree with the historic of the current file modification and on the right the Tag bar with the current function highlighted.
 Moreover, Git information are shown on the left of the